-Tennessee traded for King during the 2020 season and is more than capable of locking him up for a few more seasons in the coming weeks.
-King didn’t really have the best season of his career in 2020, but we shouldn't forget what he did before arriving in Tennessee.
+Tennessee traded for King during the 2020 season and is more than capable of locking him up for a few more seasons.
+King didn’t particularly have the best season of his career in 2020, but we shouldn't forget what he did before arriving in Tennessee.
 Since entering the league as a fifth-round pick out of Iowa in 2017, King ranks first among defensive backs in slot coverage grade.

 King may have had some hiccups in his first few games as a Titan, but remember that he was thrown into the fire and tasked with learning a new defense.
 It’s no guarantee that King reclaims the same level of success that he had in Gus Bradley’s system predicated on Seattle Cover-3 in L.A., but he’s worth betting on.

-Smith-Schuster is one of the riskiest bets in this free agent class, but the Jets have been rumored to have significant interest in the wide receiver.
+Smith-Schuster is one of the riskiest bets in this free-agent class, and the Jets have been rumored to have significant interest in the wide receiver.

 He produced the 16th-best receiving grade in the NFL playing primarily in the slot alongside Antonio Brown back in 2017 and 2018 — his first two seasons in the league.
-Once Brown departed prior to the 2019 season, Smith-Schuster was expected to become the focal point of the offense and have no issue.
+Once Brown departed before the 2019 season, Smith-Schuster was expected to hold his own become the focal point of the offense.
 That, however, was not the case.
-He struggled with the extra attention and battled injuries throughout the year, recording a lowly 63.1 PFF grade.
-Things were marginally better in 2020 with a PFF grade of 70.0 that ranked in the bottom half of the league.
+He struggled with the extra attention and battled injuries throughout the year, recording a disappointing 63.1 PFF grade.
+Things were marginally better in 2020, with a PFF grade of 70.0 that ranked in the bottom half of the league.

 Smith-Schuster doesn’t have to be a primary outside receiver to become a WR1, but the fact that he failed to win there following the departure of AB does him no favors.

-The Steelers are limited in what they can do in free agency this March considering their current cap situation (-$30 million projected).
-Their own big-name free agents — JuJu Smith-Schuster, Alejandro Villanueva and Bud Dupree — are likely to find new homes as a result.
-Pittsburgh might, however, be able to retain one of the most important and underrated players on their team in Mike Hilton.
+The Steelers are limited in what they can do in free agency this March, considering their current cap situation ($5 million projected).
+Their big-name free agents — JuJu Smith-Schuster, Alejandro Villanueva and Bud Dupree — are likely to find new homes as a result.
+However, Pittsburgh might be able to retain one of the most important and underrated players on their team in Mike Hilton.

-Over the last three years, Hilton ranks third in slot coverage grade behind only Desmond King II and Bryce Callahan.
-Hilton has actually generated more WAR over the last two years than Smith-Schuster and Dupree combined.
-Yet he is likely to receive a deal that pays him less than half of those two players in 2021.
+Over the last three years, Hilton ranks third in slot coverage grade behind Desmond King II and Bryce Callahan.
+Hilton has actually generated more WAR over the previous two years than Smith-Schuster and Dupree combined.
+Yet, he is likely to receive a deal that pays him less than half of those two players in 2021.

 Winston re-signing with New Orleans for another dirt-cheap (relative to his position) one-year deal is the best and most likely scenario for the franchise.
 The 2015 No. 1 overall pick is quite easily the most volatile quarterback PFF has ever charted.
-In his five years starting for the Tampa Bay Buccaneers, Winston never ranked worse than fourth in percentage of throws earning a positive grade and never ranked better than 25th in percentage of throws earning a negative grade.
+In his five years starting for the Tampa Bay Buccaneers, Winston never ranked worse than fourth in percentage of throws earning a positive grade and never ranked better than 25th in the rate of throws that earned a negative grade.